 These innovations make Torres the most important inventor in the history of the acoustic guitar.
 But, Torres was not alone.
 He was rivaled by Christian Frederick Martin—yeah, that Martin—who founded the C. F. Martin & Company, which is still in business six generations later.

 Between 1842 and 1843, Martin created what is believed to be the world’s first X-braced guitar.
-This bracing method would help withstand the tension created by steel strings, which eventually became a prominent feature of the acoustic guitar in the early 20th century.
+This acoustic bracing method would help withstand the tension created by steel strings, which eventually became a prominent feature of the acoustic guitar in the early 20th century.

 The Early to Mid-20th century